THE WAIT IS OVER!

-Husband was out of town this week for a business trip so I decided to surprise him by remodeling our former guest room while he was gone.
+My husband Chuck was out of town this week for a business trip so I decided to surprise him by remodeling our former guest room while he was gone.
 This was a project we have been planning for a while but are never able to get to.
-In fact, we sold the bedroom set a few months ago in anticipation of the project, and even started ripping out the carpet, but then life took over and the room became little more than an ugly storage room.
+In fact, we sold our guest bedroom set a few months ago in anticipation of the project, and even started ripping out the carpet, but then life took over and the room became little more than an ugly storage room.

 Taking on such a big project all by myself was a little daunting, but luckily we have a good friend who is a great contractor and could help with all the construction-y stuff like installing the bamboo floors (which had been sitting in boxes in the closet since 2004!), installing a new ceiling fan, and hanging shelves the right way (you know, the way where they don’t fall down and can actually hold stuff on them.)